 Healing Touch and Reiki therapy involve little or no contact with the receiver’s physical body.

 The therapist moves his or her hands above the body to “smooth out” the body’s energy field.

-If the patient is comfortable, the therapist will apply a light touch to certain areas, or the patient can request no physical contact at all.
+If the recipient is comfortable, the therapist will apply a light touch to certain areas, or no physical contact at all can be requested.

 Sessions can last from a few minutes to 20-30 minutes.
 Relaxation best occurs when there are limited distractions and interruptions.